phrafsanjani/phrafsanjani.github.io/cv.md

 📍 Tehran, Iran
 - **GPA:** 19.40 / 20.00 (4.0/4.0)
 - **Selected Coursework:** Introduction to Probability (A+), Probability (I) (A+), Statistical Methods (A+), Stochastic Processes (I) (A+), Foundation of Mathematical Analysis (A+), Data Mining (A+), Fundamentals of Bioinformatics (A+), Database & Workshop (A), Advanced Programming (A+), Numerical Linear Algebra (A+), Artificial Intelligence & Workshop (A+)

-- **Honors/Awards:**
+## Manuscripts

+- **Hypothesis Testing for the Scale Parameter of Exponential Family of Distributions**
+    - *Collaborative research with Dr. Adel Mohammadpour:* We propose a unified framework for testing hypotheses within a general form of the exponential family, from which tests for other well-known special distributions can be derived.

+## Honors & Awards
+- **Top Computer Sciences Student (2020 Cohort)**
-    - **Ranked first among 2020 students in Computer Science**
+    - *Ranked #1 among over 60 students in the 2020 Computer Sciences cohort at Amirkabir University of Technology*
 - **Outstanding 10% student**
-        - *consistently ranked in the top 10% of Computer Science students among 2020 peers across all semesters, surpassing the requirement of being in the top 10% for at least three out of the first four semesters*
+    - *Consistently ranked in the top 10% of the 2020 Computer Sciences cohort at Amirkabir University of Technology across all semesters, surpassing the requirement of being in the top 10% for at least three out of the first four semesters*
 - **Outstanding university student**
-        - *achieved a GPA exceeding 17 out of 20 across all semesters, surpassing the requirement of maintaining a GPA above 17 out of 20 in at least three out of the first four semesters*
+    - *Achieved a GPA exceeding 17.00 out of 20.00 across all semesters at Amirkabir University of Technology, surpassing the requirement of maintaining a GPA above 17.00 out of 20.00 in at least three out of the first four semesters*

-## Manuscripts

-- **Hypothesis Testing for the Scale Parameter of Exponential Family of Distributions**
-    - *Collaboration with Dr. Adel Mohammadpour (University of Calgary)*: We propose a unified framework for testing hypotheses within a general form of the exponential family, from which tests for other well-known special distributions can be derived.

-## Teaching Assistant Experience
+## Teaching Experience
 **Numerical Linear Algebra** *(Professor: Mehdi Dehghan)*

 📅 Jan.
 2024 – present

 📚 Department of Mathematics & Computer Science @ Amirkabir University of Technology
-- Developing project ideas and design course theoretical and practical Python exercises in LaTex
+- Develop project ideas and design course materials with theoretical and practical Python exercises
-- Correcting course lecture notes
+- Edit and proofread course lecture notes
-- Having students present their exercises and grading them
+- Administer oral examinations and evaluate student performance

 **Artificial Intelligence** *(Professor: Mehdi Ghatee)*